harshnisar/ml-india/_posts/2016-05-04-ml-india-bangalore-chapter-third-meetup.md

 ---
 layout: post
-title: "ML-India: Bangalore chapter: Third Meetup"
+title: "ML-India: Bangalore chapter | Third Meetup"
 excerpt: "ML-India is pleased to inform that the third machine learning meetup in its Bangalore chapter was held last Saturday (30th April).
 The meetup involved discussion on the significance of the role of a data scientist and as well as a workshop on Neural Networks.
 "
 tags: [india, machine learning, data science, bangalore chapter, ML-India, meetup]